-To address our aim of identifying the importance of different metrics on connectivity and the context dependence of this, we tested each parameter against the common metrics of mean- self-recruitment, local retention, settlement success and dispersal distance if enough data points were available.
-There were difficulties in acquiring measures to compare amongst the studies due to the different metrics used for measuring dispersal and connectivity.
-When there were common approaches, such as connectivity matrices, visual tools such as heat maps often hid the underlying data points, impeding meta-analysis.
+To address our aim of identifying the importance of including various biological parameters on different metrics of connectivity as well as the context dependence of any such relationships, we compared each of the most commonly reported connectivity metrics (self-recruitment, local retention, settlement success and dispersal distance) amongst models grouped by the different biological parameters included.
+Due to variation in the nature of metrics reported (or which could be obtained) from study to study, samples sizes for these comparison varied considerably.
+We required there be a minimum of at least X studies for a given metric within a parameter group in order to conduct a comparison.
 We performed linear regressions and Student's t-tests (checking for equal variance using Bartlett's test) with the R base package.
 For each dispersal metric, we used means to describe the data in a single statistic, allowing for comparisons against the physical and biological model parameters.

 Table 1: The definition of terms used when referring to the output of biophysical connectivity studies in this review, definitions were taken from (Burgess et al. 2014; Cowen and Sponaugle 2009)